0men1/cochart/README.md

 ## ✨ Overview

-CoTrade is a **production-grade collaborative trading platform** that enables multiple users to analyze financial markets together in real-time.
+CoChart is a **production-grade collaborative trading platform** that enables multiple users to analyze financial markets together in real-time.
 Built with modern web technologies, it combines the power of **WebSocket-based real-time collaboration**, **professional-grade charting**, and **live market data integration**.

 ### 🎯 Key Highlights
 - **Real-time Collaboration**: Multiple users can draw, annotate, and analyze charts simultaneously